 Drop & Reward – Besides placement, simple training can keep your dog out of trouble with Holiday decor.
 A “No” or “Drop it” command comes in handy if your dog decides that all the balls on the tree are for him.
 Make sure you reward your dog for good behavior around the tree as well.

 Avoid Exciting Behavior – It’s easy to get excited about decorating for the Holidays, but if your dog is easily excited, then decorating can quickly become a hassle.
 Waving around shiny decorations, tossing tinsel and lights on the tree could motivate your dog to be rambunctious.
 If your dog is easily excited, keep your dog out of the room while you decorate.
 Play with your dog anywhere but the decorated room, crate or gate outside of the room or make this room a place of quiet and peace.

 Yard Decorations – Stake any yard ornaments with tent stakes so Fido can’t pull them out of the ground.

 Gift Wrapping – Does your dog have an appetite for chewing up paper?
 Putting gifts under the tree right before it’s time to give them is a great way to avoid Fido opening the gifts himself.
 Simply preventing access to the room or having your dog open his present in a separate place are other ways to prevent your dog from undoing your gift-wrapping.

 Enjoy the Holidays!
 Don’t worry too much about Fido.
 Keeping a close eye on your dog is the easiest way to prevent any Holiday faux-paws this year!
 Keeping yourself calm and stress free will go a long way in keeping your dog the same way.
 A good bully stick can help with that, too.
-Happy Holidays, Bully Fans!
+Happy Holidays, Best Bully Sticks Fans!